h3h/github-repo-widget/README.md

 ## Insert this Code into Your Page

-Replace the HTML id ("gh\_rails\_rails" in this case) in two places, then the repo url "rails/rails" in this case to the repo you want.
+Replace the HTML id ("gh\_rails\_rails" in this case) in two places, then the repo path ("rails/rails" in this case) to the repo you want.

     <style scoped="scoped">
     .gh_widget { width:428px;padding:8px 10px 0;color:#888;font-size:12px;